c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

 ## `deployment_guide.JSON`
+This file contains the questions that help the user determine the deployment method they want to use to deploy GenPipes

+**Deployment method options:**
+- `DRAC infrastucture`
+- `cloud`
+- `container`
+- `locally`

+Legend of the node names and their function:
+- start_deployment_guide: Asks user if they have access to DRAC
+  - Yes → drac_deployment_selected
+  - No → goes to cloud_question
+- cloud_question: Asks user if they want to use cloud infrastructure
+  - Yes → cloud_deployment_selected
+  - No → goes to container_question
+- container_question: Asks user if they want to use a local cluster and need access the CVMFS
+  - Yes → container_deployment_selected
+  - No → local_deployment_selected
+- drac_deployment_selected: suggests to follow link for detailed deployment steps
+  - goes to pipeline_help
+- cloud_deployment_selected: suggests to follow link for detailed deployment steps
+  - goes to pipeline_help
+- container_deployment_selected: suggests to follow link for detailed deployment steps
+  - goes to pipeline_help
+- local_deployment_selected: suggests to follow link for detailed deployment steps
+  - goes to pipeline_help

+## `pipeline_guide.JSON`
 This file contains the questions that help the user determine the appropriate pipeline based on their dataset and analysis goals.

 **Pipeline options:**